-3903.1.4 Openings and penetrations.
-Openings and penetrations into extraction rooms utilizing hazardous materials shall only be provided for egress, mechanical, electrical, or plumbing systems serving the extraction room.
-Penetrations into LPG extraction rooms shall be_sealed vapor tight.
+3903.1.4 Penetrations.
+Openings and penetrations into extraction rooms shall only be provided for egress, mechanical, electrical, or plumbing systems serving the extraction room.
+Penetrations shall be_sealed vapor tight.
 Non-operable glazing is permitted where glazing does not interfere with required exhaust systems.